JudgeSchnoopy/ffdeadpool/README.txt

 The athletes will or will not get hurt regardless of our little game.

 This site uses HTML, CSS, and PHP.
 The backend is MySQL.

+There is still a lot to do to test this system.